Ali Bahbahani and Partners

 The Critical Role of Investment Bankers

 Investment bankers play an indispensable role in the IPO process.
-They are responsible for structuring the offering, managing the legal and regulatory requirements, and marketing the IPO to potential investors.
+They are responsible for structuring the offering and managing the legal and regulatory requirements.
+In addition, their role is extended to marketing the IPO to potential investors.
 However, in Kuwait, investment bankers have not been as proactive as they could be in encouraging private companies to consider listing on the stock exchange.

 For example, Ali Alghanim Sons Automotive Company successfully raised significant funds through its IPO by partnering with investment banks that facilitated the process.
 I had the privilege of being part of the team that helped execute the successful IPO of Ali Alghanim.
 The listing has enabled the company to flourish, with profitability increasing steadily post-IPO.
 This success story should be used as a blueprint to attract more private companies to the market.